dataq-instruments/Arduino_WinDaq/README.md

 This is an on-going project, final Windaq support has not been released yet

-External library may be needed to build the sketch, download the zip file and import to Arduino IDE

 Make sure to use the latest DICOM100.EXE

 DICOMMNT.EXE needs to set RTS and DTE true to make serial class under Arduino® work